QuestPDF/QuestPDF-Documentation/docs/api-reference/flip.md

 # Flip
-- This container makes a mirror image of its child,
+- This container makes a mirror image of its child.
-- It follows all layoting rules and size constraints, as well as enforces them over its child.
+- The container follows all layout rules and size constraints, and enforces them upon its child.

 ```csharp
 .FlipOver()